Kuladmir/Game_mod/README.md

 V 1.2.5 has added a series of crafting recipes.

 V 1.3.0 has added some skins and crafting methods for axes and pickaxes, as well as some advanced magic wands.

+V 1.5.0 has added two sets of Thulium outfit skins, as well as skins for two advanced magic wands.
+The baton is now usable, and its corresponding enhancements and skins have also been released.
+Some parameter issues have been adjusted.

 ---